The BRDO Team

 KIM BAETEN - DEPUTY DIRECTOR AND RESEARCH DEVELOPMENT SPECIALIST

 Kim is Deputy Director and Research Development Specialist at BRDO.
-She helps develop interdisciplinary research proposals in the field of neuroscience, as well as other disciplines.
+She helps develop interdisciplinary research proposals in various disciplines across the campus.
 This includes coordination of large grant proposal efforts, clarification of solicitation guidelines, conceptual advising on, and editing of grant proposals.
 As Deputy Director she also assists in office management and may serve in acting roles if the Director is not available.
-Kim has seven years of Ph.D. and postdoc training with expertise in neurology and basic and translational biomedical research.
+Kim has seven years of Ph.D. and postdoc training with expertise in neuroimmunology and basic and translational biomedical research.
 In 2013, she transferred from her postdoc at the Gladstone Institute of Neurological Disease, UCSF to BRDO, using her skills in editing, organization, and communication to further advance the process of scientific discovery.

 Contact: firstname.lastname@example.org; (510) 664-9104